realead/cykhash/README.md

 ### Hash sets

 `Int64Set`, `Int32Set`, `Float64Set`, `Float32Set`, and `PyObjectSet` are implemented.
-They aren't drop-in replacements of the Python-set and have only a basic interface.
-However, given the Cython-interface, efficient extensions of functionality are easily done.
+They are more or less drop-in replacements for Python's `set`.
+Furthermore, given the Cython-interface, efficient extensions of functionality are easily done.

-Biggest advantage of these sets is that they need about 4 times less memory than the usual Python-sets and are somewhat faster for integers or floats.
+The biggest advantage of these sets is that they need about 4-8 times less memory than the usual Python-sets and are somewhat faster for integers or floats.

-The most efficient way to create such sets is to use `XXXXSet_from_buffer(...)`, e.g. `Int64Set_from_buffer`, if data container supports buffer protocol (e.g. numpy-arrays, `array.array` or `ctypes`-arrays).
+The most efficient way to create such sets is to use `XXXXSet_from_buffer(...)`, e.g. `Int64Set_from_buffer`, if the data container at hand supports buffer protocol (e.g. numpy-arrays, `array.array` or `ctypes`-arrays).
 Or `XXXXSet_from(...)` for any iterator.

 ### Hash maps

 `Int64to64Map`, `Int32to32Map`, `Float64to64Map`, `Float32to32Map`, and `PyObjectMap` are implemented.
 They aren't drop-in replacements of the Python-dictionaries and have only a basic interface.
 However, given the Cython-interface efficient extensions of functionality are easily done.

-Biggest advantage of these sets is that they need about 4 times less memory than the usual Python-dictionaries and are somewhat faster for integers or floats.
+Biggest advantage of these sets is that they need about 4-8 times less memory than the usual Python-dictionaries and are somewhat faster for integers or floats.

 ### isin